Application Control 101: Purpose, Features, and Benefits

 What is Application Control?

-The term application control refers to an information security practice that consists of restricting the execution of unauthorized or blacklisted applications.
-The technology behind it only recognizes and allows only non-malicious whitelisted files to enter an enterprise network and its endpoints.
+The term application control refers to an information security practice that consists of restricting the execution of unauthorized applications by adopting whitelisting and blacklisting strategies.
+The technology behind it helps recognize and allow only non-malicious files to enter an enterprise network and its endpoints.
 Its purpose is to secure the data that is utilized by or transmitted between applications in a system.

 Application control is designed to identify the traffic flows of various applications that operate on a network.
 This aids companies to define and apply network routing and granular security policies depending on conditions established by the aforementioned traffic flows.
 It is thus particularly useful for protecting establishments with an active BYOD policy.